Bishop, Diocese of the Carolinas & Rector, St. Andrew’s Church

 Worship Arts Team Leader

 My wife and I became Anglicans when we joined Truro Episcopal Church in Fairfax, VA in 1990.
 From Children’s to Youth Ministry in my early years, worship was always central.
 The joining of ministry and mission with music and the arts has always been at the heart of my vocation and most satisfying interests in life.
 Bethany and I moved to Mt.
 Pleasant in 1998 and we love it here, as do our four children Peter, Sam, Claire, and Maggie.
 I became the Worship Arts Director under Bishop Steve Wood in 2000, and I love what I get to do!

 I was born in California, raised in Maryland, and moved to Hampton, South Carolina as a teenager.
 I went back to Maryland to attend college and later moved to this area.
-In my time away from the office I enjoy participating in endurance events, playing racquetball, watching high school sports, and hanging out with Marines and kindergarteners.
-My home is in North Charleston where I live with my two cats, Burley and Kowbeidu.
+In my time away from the office I enjoy participating in endurance events, CrossFit, watching high school sports, and hanging out with kindergarteners.
+My home is in North Charleston where I live with my cat, Kowbeidu.
 I am incredibly privileged to watch God work in so many ways, publicly and in private, in so many lives.

 I have been in Student Ministry for most of my adult life and love investing in students, leaders, and parents.
 It’s so much fun to see a student take their next, best, right step with Jesus.
 It’s what makes it all worth it.